-- Microwave the butter and mix in the flour, brown sugar and pecans.
+- Topping - Microwave the butter and mix in the flour, brown sugar, and pecans.
 Sprinkle evenly over the sweet potatoes.

-- Return to the oven for 5-10 minutes, keeping a careful eye that the pecans don't burn.
-Streusel should be melted and buttery.
+- Second bake - Return to the oven for 5-10 minutes, keeping a careful eye that the pecans don't burn.
+The streusel should be melted and buttery.
+Enjoy!